-I have had the pleasure of walking next to many people on their journeys to a better life.
 Sometimes people are struggling to get out of bed in the morning, or to put down the bottle.
 Other's define their worth by their appearance and engage in destructive behaviors to feel "good enough."
 Some need support around their identity, sexuality, or gender.
 I feel honored to have witnessed so many people achieve their counseling goals.
 I offer all of my clients a safe space, and my whole heart.
 I am keenly empathic and passionate about using that gift to help others.
 I have also worked hard to train for this work.
-In addition to numerous trainings and workshops, I am a National Certified Counselor with a Master's degree in Community Counseling from Regis University, and a Bachelor's degree in Psychology from the University of Northern Colorado.
+In addition to numerous trainings and workshops, I am a Licensed Professional Counselor with a Master's degree in Community Counseling from Regis University, and a Bachelor's degree in Psychology from the University of Northern Colorado.
 The theoretical orientations that guide my therapy with clients include Client-Centered Therapy, Psychodynamic Therapy, and Dialectical Behavioral Therapy (DBT).
 My approach with clients is warm, respectful, and honest, with an appreciation for humor.
 I also give my time to a number of non-profit organizations including The Eating Disorder Foundation, The Crisis Center (formerly The Women’s Crisis and Family Outreach Center), and The GLBT Community Center of Colorado.

 “The privilege of a lifetime is to become who you truly are.” –Carl Jung